mhdginola/pointhub-master-process/README.md

 #### With Docker

-> You still need to install dependencies locally for enable development feature like eslint, prettier, test.
+> You still need to install dependencies locally to enable development features like eslint, prettier, and test.

 ```bash
 cp .env.example .env